joshuaxiao98/Generator-based-approach-to-analyze-mutations-in-genomic-datasets/README.md

 (5) For Figure 4 and 6, please use Mutation_detection_time.ipynb

 (6) For Figure 5, please use mutation_detection_region.ipynb.
-GISAID acknowledgement files for the samples used are provided in the folder samples_used_figure_5.
+Metadata information for the samples used is provided in the folder samples_used_figure_5.